tonymillion/TMDiskCache/README.md

 TMDiskCache
 ===========

-A disk cache with network loading and UIImage category
+A disk cache with network loading and UIImageView category

 The main active parts of this are TMDiskCache and TMDownloadManager.